nimarb/pytorch_influence_functions/README.md

 * [ ] ability to disable shell output eg for `display_progress` from the config
 * [ ] add proper result plotting support
 * [ ] add a dataloader for training on the most influential samples only
+* [x] add some visualisation of the outcome
+* [ ] add recreation of some graphs of the original paper to verify implementation

 ### v0.3